 Community-engaged learning provides opportunities to apply ethical concepts to hands-on work with marginalized communities.
 Social justice knowledge and skills culminate with a faculty-mentored, community-based research project focused on a contemporary issue.
 The program is flexible enough to accommodate a double major.

-Social justice careers flourish in nonprofit organizations, government agencies, think tanks, human rights and peace organizations, legislative advocacy, religious institutions, education, law, criminal justice, entrepreneurship, healthcare, journalism, and the arts.
+Social justice careers flourish in nonprofit organizations, government agencies, think tanks, human rights and peace organizations, legislative advocacy, religious institutions, education, law, criminal justice, entrepreneurship, healthcare, journalism, law enforcement, and the arts.